John Franklin Bruce Carruthers

 He was the chaplain to the Portal of the Folded Wings Shrine to Aviation, in Los Angeles, California.

-Early life and education
+Early life

 He was born in Fort Scott, Kansas, on August 31, 1889, to James B. Carruthers and Anna Wood.

 He received his A.B. from Princeton University in 1912.
 He received his A.M. from Princeton in 1917 and later graduated from the Princeton Theological Seminary.

 Career

 From 1919 to 1924, he was head of the Bible Department at Lafayette College, in Easton, Pennsylvania.
+In 1933, he was the research assistant of Dr. Rufus B. von KleinSmid, president of the University of Southern California.

+Affiliations

+Carruthers was a member of the aviation fraternity, Alpha Eta Rho and served as its national historian.